relisha1/Youth-learning-Platform/Readme.md

 - The project uses JSON files for persistence so no DB server setup is required for local testing.
 - If `node` or `npm` are not found, install Node.js and restart your terminal.

-If you want I can add a short CONTRIBUTING or developer guide later.
-For now this README covers how to run the project locally.
 # Youth Learning Platform

 This repository contains a simple full-stack web application (Backend + Frontend) used for learning and demos.